Waal (river): History

 The name Waal, in Roman times called Vacalis, Vahalis or Valis, later Vahal, is of Germanic origin and is named after the many meanders in the river (wôh).
 It is, in turn, thought to have inspired early Dutch settlers of the Hudson Valley region in New York to name the Wallkill River after it (Waalkil "Waal Creek").

-The current river shows little signs of these great bends, since the river has been the subject of numerous normalisation projects carried out in the 18th, 19th and 20th centuries to improve the river as an economically important shipping route.
+The current river shows little signs of these great bends, since it has been the subject of numerous normalisation projects carried out between the 18th and 20th centuries to improve the river as an economically important shipping route.
 Some of the cut-off bends are still visible near the main river and are sometimes reconnected to it in times of high water levels.

 Bend in South Holland

 In the Middle Ages, the name "Waal" continued after the confluence with the Meuse.
 The delta parts now known as Boven Merwede, Beneden Merwede and the upper section of the Noord were also called Waal.
 Near Hendrik-Ido-Ambacht, the mainstream continued west until it flowed into Oude Maas near Heerjansdam.
-This last stretch past Hendrik-Ido-Ambacht, which separated the river islands of IJsselmonde and Zwijndrechtse Waard, still is called Waal, but is more commonly known as Waaltje (Dutch for Little Waal).
+This last stretch past Hendrik-Ido-Ambacht, which separated the river islands of IJsselmonde and Zwijndrechtse Waard, is still called Waal, but is more commonly known as Waaltje (Dutch for Little Waal).
 It has been dammed off at both ends, making the Zwijndrechtse Waard part of IJsselmonde.